By Pierce Salguero & Research Students

-At the temple, “spiritual healing” is a stated focus of both the English and Korean services, and meditation is one of the main practices to attain this.
-The interviewee (a Won minister) encourages practitioners to practice mindfulness during different daily activities.
-Through the practice of meditation, it is said that the practitioner can balance the water and fire qi in the body.
+“Spiritual cultivation” (Kr. chongsin suyang; Ch. 精神修養) is explained to be an important focus of both the English and Korean services, and meditation is one of the main practices used to attain this.
+The teachings at this temple encourage practitioners to practice mindfulness during different daily activities, but also include specific structured meditations that focus on the qi (the East Asian concept of mental/physical energy).
+A particular practice of meditation on the danjeon (Chinese dantian 丹田) is especially noted.
+Through the practice of this meditation, it is said that the practitioner can balance the water and fire qi in the body.
 As the practitioner enters into a meditative state where delusive thoughts disappear, the fire qi in the body descends while the water qi ascends.
 When this occurs, one’s body and mind come into perfect harmony, which in turn enhances one’s health and well-being.

-In addition to meditation, practitioners also practice "moving meditation" (i.e., a form of meditative qigong).
+In addition to meditation, practitioners also practice “moving meditation” (i.e., a form of meditative movement similar to qigong or taiji).
 Interviewees claim that this practice can be used to treat a variety of diseases.
 They report that illness occurs when the flow of qi in the body is blocked, and the obstruction manifests as illness or disease.
 The practitioner clears the blockages and allows the qi to flow again in its natural rhythm.
 By continuously practicing, one can enhance his or her mental and physical well-being.

 At the Community Services Center, the Buddhist concept of compassion is the main driving force behind the mission, and they also offer meditation classes.
-However, the center mainly focuses on a range of non-Buddhist social services, including ESL classes for both children and adults and tutoring for citizenship examinations.
-Specifically in terms of healthcare, the WCSC offers assistance in applying for health insurance (Obamacare and Medicare), as well as transportation and translation services for members who need to go to the hospital.
-They also have a volunteer psychologist who assists with personal and family issues.
+However, the center mainly focuses on offering a range of non-Buddhist social services to recent immigrants and refugees, including ESL classes for both children and adults and tutoring for citizenship examinations.
+Specifically in terms of healthcare, the WCSC offers assistance in applying for health insurance (Obamacare, Medicare, Medicaid, etc.), as well as transportation and translation services for members who need to go to the hospital.
+They also have a volunteer psychologist who assists with personal and family issues, and help refer or direct those in need of medical, social, and legal services.

-The institute periodically offers on-location meditation sessions, qigong classes, and special lectures and events related to Buddhism and health that are open to the public.
-In addition, members of the faculty are involved with various charitable health initiatives in the Philadelphia area, and students offer acupuncture at local health fair clinics.
+The institute offers regular on-location meditation sessions, qigong classes, and special lectures and events related to Buddhism and health that are open to the public.
+In addition, members of the faculty are involved with various charitable health initiatives in the Philadelphia area, including free acupuncture clinics for the homeless, and students offer acupuncture at local health fair clinics.